nanos-world/docs/getting_started/ServerManual.rst

 *  OS: Windows or Linux
 *  Processor: 1.0 GHz
-*  Memory: 50 MB (grows if having too many Players and Actors)
+*  Memory: 50 MB (grows if having too many Players or spawned Entities)
 *  Storage: 10 MB (+ Assets size)
-*  Network: Recommended at least 1 MB/s (grows if having too many Players and Actors)
+*  Network: Recommended at least 1 MB/s (grows if having too many Players or spawned Entities)
 *  Network Forwarded Ports: 7777 TCP and UDP (you can change that on the config)